awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

 In the scope of an operation, bytes are considered consumable if:

-- The operation has not yet processed those bytes,
+- The operation has not yet processed those bytes.
-- The operation has access to those bytes,
+- The operation has access to those bytes.
 - Those bytes are intended to be processed.
   This intention is expressed through the specific streaming interface.